ldotlopez/ha-historical-sensor/README.md

   3. A new method, implemented by HistoricalSensor class: `async_write_ha_historical_states`.
 This method handles the details of creating tweaked states in the past and write them into the database using the `recorder` component of Home Assistant core.

+Q. Something else?

+A. Historical sensors can't provide the current state, Home Assistant will show "undefined" state forever, it's OK and intentional.

 ## Licenses

-  - Logo by Danny Allen.
+  - Logo by Danny Allen (Public domain license) [https://publicdomainvectors.org/es/vectoriales-gratuitas/Icono-de-configuraci%C3%B3n-del-reloj/88901.html](https://publicdomainvectors.org/es/vectoriales-gratuitas/Icono-de-configuraci%C3%B3n-del-reloj/88901.html)
-    [https://publicdomainvectors.org/es/vectoriales-gratuitas/Icono-de-configuraci%C3%B3n-del-reloj/88901.html](https://publicdomainvectors.org/es/vectoriales-gratuitas/Icono-de-configuraci%C3%B3n-del-reloj/88901.html)